-- a. it is fully integrated within the building design and is sleeved by development to required active frontages; or - b. it offers short-term car parking for customers, visitors, or service providers, that is a portion of the total required car parking, and does not impact on active frontage recogrements; or - c. it is located to be side or rear of the site away wan the primary street or active fontal e.
+- a. it is fully integrated within the building design and is sleeved by development to required active frontages; or - it offers short-term car parking for customers, visitors, or service providers, that is a portion of the total required car parking, and does not impact on active frontage requirements; or - c. it is located to the side or rear of the site away from the primary street or active frontage.

-Sevelopment for a multistorey or podium car
+Development for a multistorey or podium car park:

-- a. is not located on the street frontage and is behind smaller uses and avoids long blank walls particularly adjacent to a primary entrance from a key pedestrian connection: - includes building façade details that extend to screen the car parking floors; - c. is screened to become a visually interesting structure.
+- a. is not located on the street frontage and is behind smaller uses and avoids long blank walls particularly adjacent to a primary entrance from a key pedestrian connection; - includes building façade details that extend to screen the car parking floors; - c. is screened to become a visually interesting structure.